secureCodeBox/secureCodeBox/documentation/blog/2023-09-01-sbom-part-one-generation.md

 `bom` is maintained as a [Kubernetes SIGs](https://github.com/kubernetes-sigs) (Special Interest Groups) project.
 It has 250 Stars and 31 Forks [on GitHub](https://github.com/kubernetes-sigs/bom).
 The documentation is decent, other than some basic usage information in the `README.md` file, there are is a generated [documentation website](https://kubernetes-sigs.github.io/bom/) with some subpages.
+For the tests in this blogpost, `bom` v0.5.1 was used.

 #### Others